Overview

 - Separate Out (Post-Fader) + Master

 Pre-Fader and Post-Fader?
-The difference here is that with Pre-Fader all signals are sent out at unity gain, and the setting of the Addictive Drums channel volume does not affect the level in the separate output.
-This is nice if you want to mix the kit entirely outside of Addictive Drums - you can choose any preset and the levels going into the external mix setup do not change.
+The difference here is that with Pre-Fader all signals are sent out at unity gain, and the setting of the AD2 channel volume does not affect the level in the separate output.
+This is nice if you want to mix the kit entirely outside of AD - you can choose any preset and the levels going into the external mix setup do not change.

 Each channel is pre-assigned to a certain output: